Representation of Markov chains by random maps: existence and regularity conditions: Representation by continuous random maps

-For the following main theorem we apply Moser's coupling.
-Our theorem directly implies the main result of Quas~\cite{Qua91}. \begin{maintheorem} Assume $N$ is a compact Riemannian manifold without boundary with normalised volume measure $m$.
-Let $(\mu_{x})_{x\in M}$ be a continuous family of probability measures such that each $\mu_{x}$, absolutely continuous with respect to $m$, has a positive H\"older continuous (for some exponent $\alpha >0$) probability density varying continuously with respect to $x\in M$.

-Then $(\mu_{x})_{x\in M}$ can be represented by random continuous maps $(f_{\omega})_{\omega\in\Omega}$. \end{maintheorem} \begin{proof} Let $\mu_{x}=\rho^{(x)}dm$.
+\begin{proof}[Proof of Theorem B] Let $\mu_{x}=\rho^{(x)}dm$.
 Then, by Theorem~\ref{thm.Moser-coupling}, there exists a coupling of $(m,\mu_{x})$ induced by the time-$1$ map of a Lipschitz continuous vector field varying continuously with respect to $x\in M$.
-It is given by the solution of the following elliptic equation on $N$ By elliptic regularity theory, $u^{(x)}$ is $C^{2,\alpha}$ so we can define the vector field on $N$ According to our assumptions it is well-defined and Lipschitz continuous and thus integrates to a flow $T_{x,t}:N\to N$.
-Furthermore, we have Since the densities vary continuously, so does the vector field and thus the map $T_{x,1}$ which implies by Proposition~\ref{prop.cont-repres} that $(\mu_{x})_{x\in M}$ can be represented by random continuous maps $(f_{\omega})_{\omega\in\Omega}$. \end{proof}
+It is given by the solution of the following elliptic equation on $N$ Since $\rho^{(x)}$ is $C^{0,\alpha}$, Schauder's theorem, see for example~\cite[Ch.
+11.2]{Jos06}, implies that $u^{(x)}$ is $C^{2,\alpha}$.
+So we define the vector field on $N$ According to our assumptions it is well-defined and integrates to a flow $T_{x,t}:N\to N$.
+Indeed, since $\rho$ is positive and $C^{0,\alpha}$, the vector field $\xi$ is likewise $C^{0,\alpha}$ w.r.t. $y$.
+Therefore, the flow is $C^{1,\alpha}$ w.r.t. $y$.
+Furthermore, we have Notice that since the densities vary continuously with respect to the $C^{0}$-topology, so does the vector fields.
+This continuous dependence gives rise to a family of $T_{x,1}$ also varying continuously with respect to the $C^{0}$-topology.
+Then, Proposition~\ref{prop.cont-repres} implies that $(\mu_{x})_{x\in M}$ can be represented by random continuous maps $(f_{\omega})_{\omega\in\Omega}$. \end{proof}